gethinode/hinode/content/post/salesforce-summer-22-release-timeline.md

   "date": "2022-05-17T08:00:00-07:00",
-  "title": "Salesforce Summer ’22 Release Timeline", "Slug": "salesforce-summer-22-release-timeline", "description": "TrailblazerDX is behind us, Midwest Dreamin’ is on the horizon, and the steadily rising temps on the thermometer all point to one thing —…", "tags": [],
+  "title": "Salesforce Summer ’22 Release Timeline", "Slug": "salesforce-summer-22-release-timeline", "description": "TrailblazerDX is behind us, Midwest Dreamin’ is on the horizon, and the steadily rising temps on the thermometer all point to one thing…", "tags": [],
   "author":
     {